ShannonPosey/90-day-aws-journey/day-02-introduction-to-IAM/Day-2-Introduction-to-IAM-Quick-Notes.md

 **Result:** I created users and groups, assigning each user to a group with the exact policies they needed.
 One user had full EC2 access, while the other was limited to read-only permissions.

-**Screenshots:** Yes
+**Screenshots:**

-User with read-only permission for the EC2(./screenshot/EC2-read-only-permission.png)
+User with read-only permission for the EC2 (/screenshot/EC2-read-only-permission.png)
 ---

 ## 💡 Key Learning